Anders-E/Junction-2017_Fortum-Home/README.md

 Building upon the idea of certain appliances having a destinct power profile, a customer could tailor his/her home profile by labeling the typically intensive appliances (Oven, sauna, shirt iron, dishwasher).
 This would enable reminders for things that need to be shut off or allow exclution of things that can safely be left unattended when leaving the house (dishwasher, washing machine).

 Prolonged usage of a power-intensive appliance causes a push notification of reminding you of its use (*"Are you making slow cooked beef tenderloin or is it time to turn off the oven?"*)

-## What makes this project awesome?

-In the near future, this feature could, should and probably will exist in every household! and you heard about it here!